 At Technology in Motion, we carry out a visual inspection of all our patients and use diagonal measurements to calculate the Cranial Vault Asymmetry Index (CVAI).
 The CVAI allows us to determine the severity of plagiocephaly.
 This takes into account the difference between the diagonal head shape measurements to establish the degree of asymmetry.

 Plagiocephaly classification of normal, mild, moderate or severe is usually determined in terms of standard deviation, or the extent to which the head shape measurements deviate from the population norm.
-You can read about this in more detail here, and get an indication of your baby’s head shape classification using our plagiocephaly severity assessment app.
+You can read about this in more detail in our previous blog post, and get an indication of your baby’s head shape classification using our plagiocephaly severity assessment app.

 Brachycephaly is classified using the cephalic or cranial index (CI), which is the length of the head from front to back divided by its width.
 This is usually expressed as a percentage, with 78 percent being the normal for the population, and higher ratios considered disproportionately wide.
 A combination of plagiocephaly and brachycephaly is often seen, so we take both measurements to get a full picture of the type and extent of cranial deformity.